 ALU has enrolled Scholars from 32 countries as illustrated below;

 Since its inception, ALU has made great strides toward ensuring the development and placement of young Africans into dignified and fulfilling jobs.
 Today, 96% of young leaders at ALU who responded to our surveys reported their jobs as dignified and fulfilling.
 80% of our graduates report placement within 6 months, with an average salary of $12,000 per year.
 Entrepreneurship continues to fuel job creation – our entrepreneurs continue to break records, with over 20,000 jobs created and over $3 million raised.
-Without a doubt, our scholars consistently demonstrate their commitment to doing hard things and giving back.
+Without a doubt, Mastercard Foundation Scholars consistently demonstrate their commitment to doing hard things and giving back.